Medical Assistant Skills: Clinical, Administrative, & Soft

 Externship

-A medical assistant externship is an opportunity to see what a medical assistant does and how they interact with doctors and patients.
+A medical assistant externship is an opportunity to see medical assistant duties in action and how they interact with doctors and patients.
 If you decide to do an externship, pay close attention to everything your leader does and try to ask lots of questions.

 Many people learn better by doing tasks rather than reading about them or watching them.
 Use externship hours to get some guided practice using your medical assisting skills.